Resonant states reveal strong light-matter coupling in nanophotonic cavities: Conclusion

 Here, we show how the coupling rates can be found phenomenologically in the presence of more than one material resonance if the eigenfrequencies of the coupled system are known.
 Let us start from the effective Hamiltonian obtained above (let us exemplarily use 3 material resonances):

 Here, we have summarized the correction to the eigenfrequency of the cavity mode as $K$. $\mathcal{H}$ must have eigenvalues corresponding to the resonance frequencies of the coupled system, which can be found directly by solving the nonlinear eigenproblem posed by the sourceless Maxwell equations with outgoing boundary conditions.
-As the characteristic polynomial contains contributions from $\hat \coupling_p$ and $\coupling_p$ only in the products $\hggi$, we can consider those products as our free variable instead.
-This leaves us with four unknowns.
+As the characteristic polynomial contains only contains $\hggi$, rather than $\coupling_p$ we consider $\hggi$ as the free variable.
 From the four known eigenvalues, we can construct a system of four equations ({\it e.g.}, for the coefficients in the polynomial).
-As a consequence, we can unambiguously solve for the unknowns $\hggi$ and $\tilde \omega_\mathrm{c}$.
+As a consequence, we can unambiguously solve for the four unknowns $\hggi$ and $\tilde \omega_\mathrm{c}$.

 Let us write this out step by step.
 The characteristic polynomial is defined as:

 Its zeros correspond to the eigenvalues of the Hamiltonian, which in turn correspond to the \RS/ frequencies, which can be derived analytically or numerically.
 We use the second row to develop the determinant as: